polyipseity/information/special/academia/HKUST/COMP 1942/outline.md

   - [§ algorithm](../../../../general/PageRank.md#algorithm)
     - PageRank self-links ::: Self-links are considered.
     - PageRank initialization ::: We initialize all PageRank values to 1 instead of 1 divided by number of pages.
-    - PageRank termination ::: Terminate the algorithm when after rounding the values to a certain number of digits, the values have not changed.
+    - PageRank termination ::: Terminate the PageRank algorithm when after rounding the values to a certain number of digits, the values have not changed.
   - [§ simplified algorithm](../../../../general/PageRank.md#simplified%20algorithm)
   - [§ damping factor](../../../../general/PageRank.md#damping%20factor)
-    - PageRank damping factor variatih`n ::: We use the algorithm in the original paper, where the PageRank is added $1 - d$ instead of $\frac {1 - d} N$.
+    - PageRank damping factor variation ::: We use the algorithm in the original paper, where the PageRank is added $1 - d$ instead of $\frac {1 - d} N$.

 ## week 14 lecture